 Lots of parents love silicone dinnerware for everyday use, whether inside or outside.
 It’s a really durable and shatter-proof alternative to plastic (and it won’t make a big noise when dropped like stainless steel will!).

 ezpz is a parent-favorite brand that makes plates, mats, cups, and utensils for littles that are free from BPA, phthalates, PVC, and lead.

 When shopping for silicone tableware, make sure you’re getting 100% silicone because some products can contain fillers that may not be as safe.
-Additionally, although the verdict is still out, there is some concern that silicone may not be as safe at high temperatures, and could begin leaching.
+Additionally, there is some concern that silicone may leach endocrine disruptors at high temperatures.
 For that reason, we recommend not cooking or baking with silicone.

 Almost all of ezpz’s products are made with 100% food-grade silicone that is 3rd-party quality tested and approved by the FDA and CPSC.
 The only exception to this is their Mini and Happy Utensils, which have about 10% nylon (this is to make for a studier utensil to help little ones learn how to feed themselves more easily).

-Even though Liewood’s products are technically made with kids in mind, their collection of silicone dishes will honestly work for the whole family!
+Even though Liewood’s products are also technically made with kids in mind, their collection of silicone dishes will honestly work for the whole family!

 In addition to their unbreakable and 100% silicone plates, cups, and bowls pictured above, they also carry a variety of other silicone dishware, including super cute bear-shaped ones, snack boxes, and more.

 As a Danish brand rooted in the Nordic design tradition, this environmentally-conscious and ethically-minded brand embraces pure shapes, delicate prints, and muted colors.

-Additionally, three other great silicone dinnerware brands to check out are Mushie, Baby Bar & Co., Avanchy, and Lalo.
+Additionally, a couple of other good silicone dinnerware brands to check out are Baby Bar & Co., Avanchy, and Lalo.
 (You can check out our full review of Lalo’s high chair and dinnerware set right here!)